Pogopalooza: History

 The first Pogopalooza was held in 2004 in a parking lot in Nebraska, organized by Dan Brown, one of the original Xpogo founders.
 While the event was small in scope and only drew friends and family, it set the precedent to hold an annual event bringing together extreme pogo athletes from around the country, and eventually the world.
 Each year since Pogopalooza 1, the event grew in scope and design.
 Gaining more structure, media attention, athlete attendance, Pogopalooza progressed steadily for 5 years.
 Pogopalooza 6 in 2009, which was held in Pittsburgh, Pennsylvania saw the biggest turnout of athletes yet, over 50+ from across the United States, Canada, and England and involved the whole of the City through four days of events and competition.
 Post-Pogopalooza 6 national media began to take note of extreme pogo in the biggest manner to date.
 The Wall Street Journal ran a front-page article on the sport and numerous other countrywide and even international publications began covering athletes, events, and the growth of extreme pogo in general.
 Pogopalooza 7, 8, and 9 represented steady progress as well, leading up to Pogopalooza 10, which stood as another breakout year.
 Widely attended and heavily covered, Pogopalooza 10 occurred in New York City across July 26-28th, 2013.
 After the event, organizers announced that the Pogopalooza competition would be expanded into a multi-city international touring format for 2014.
 Today, the event is referred to as "Pogopalooza: The World Championships of Pogo" and is based at Xpogo LLC's homebase of Wilkinsburg, Pennsylvania.

 In 2022, Xpogo hosted the Pogopalooza Cup on ESPN2, as a part of their The Ocho Day in Rock Hill, South Carolina.
-This was an auxillary freestyle competition and was won by Russ Kaus.
+This was an auxiliary freestyle competition and was won by Russ Kaus.